finos/FDC3/docs/api-bridging/spec.md

 }
 ```

-The DAB fills in the `source.desktopAgent` field and forwards the request to the other desktop agents (agent-B AND agent-C).
+The DAB fills in the `source.desktopAgent` field and forwards the request to the other Desktop Agents (agent-B AND agent-C).

 ```JSON
 // DAB -> agent-B